 Inside the LDC there is a small snack bar.
 But since the LDC allows you to enter and re-enter, we left around 1pm to grab lunch at the Yard House next door.
 The Ridge Hill shopping center has many restaurants if you want to break for a meal.

-We had such a great day at the Lego Discovery Center, I highly recommend a visit!
+We had such a great day at the Legoland Discovery Center Westchester, I highly recommend a visit!
 I know we will be returning again in the near future!

-CLICK HERE to check out upcoming events at the LDC in Westchester!
+CLICK HERE to check out upcoming events at the Legoland Discovery Center, Westchester!